 The latest report from Public Health England shows that the number of people accessing HIV treatment in England is growing.
-While there have been 0ver 6,000 new diagnosis in England in 2015, the growing numbers accessing treatment show that the infection is no longer the threat to life it once was.
+While there has been over 6,000 new diagnoses in England in 2015, the growing numbers accessing treatment show that the infection is no longer the threat to life it once was.

 Here are the key statistics from the report: